sdhutchins/biohackathons/README.md

   - the html files in `_layouts/`
   - the html files in `_includes/`
   - the data files in `_data/`
+  - the front matter metadata in `pages/*.md`
 - Some atomic css was brought in for the purposes of quickly scaffolding out an updated site (as well as better css organization, but that's another story).
 See the comment toward the middle of `css/custom.css` for more info.
 - To update the hackathon products or upcoming hackathon dates, edit the files in `_data/`.
-- Possible methods for updating this site:
+- Possible workflows for updating this site:
   - via GitHub.com in a web browser
   - via a text editor on a computer with a git connection to the remote repo
   - via a computer with jekyll and git, etc.